Purdue Summer SURF Program

 - provide information about their research interests and possible projects directly on the application form.
 Applicants will be considered for available research projects based on their interest and background.

 The SURF list of research projects describes projects with undergraduate research positions.
 Students can indicate their interest in these projects directly on the application by selecting up to three projects.
 Additional projects will be posted as they become available.
 Students are encouraged to return to this list frequently to view new project postings.
+Please be aware that not every available SURF project will be posted here.

 - Complete and submit the online application form.
 Because of the importance of the essay portion of the application, you are encouraged to draft your responses in a separate document, and then cut and paste into the text boxes.